 However, it said that doing so would compromise anti-counterfeit measures and would prove expensive.
 So expect the tallow to remain.

-What and who will feature on the new note?
+Who features on the new note?

 - A portrait of Jane Austen commissioned by James Edward Austen Leigh (Jane Austen’s nephew) in 1870, adapted from an original sketch of Jane Austen drawn by her sister, Cassandra Austen.